dftfeDevelopers/dftfe/README.md

 -------------------------

-The steps to install the necessary dependencies and DFT-FE itself are described in the *Installation* section of the DFT-FE [manual](https://github.com/dftfeDevelopers/dftfe/blob/manual/manualv0.5.0-pre.pdf).
+The steps to install the necessary dependencies and DFT-FE itself are described in the *Installation* section of the DFT-FE manual (compile doc/manual/manual.tex or download the current release version manual [here](https://github.com/dftfeDevelopers/dftfe/blob/manual/manual-current-release.pdf)).

 Running DFT-FE
 --------------

-Instructions on how to run DFT-FE can also be found in the *Running DFT-FE* section of the [manual](https://github.com/dftfeDevelopers/dftfe/blob/manual/manualv0.5.0-pre.pdf).
+Instructions on how to run DFT-FE can also be found in the *Running DFT-FE* section of the manual (compile doc/manual/manual.tex or download the current release version manual [here](https://github.com/dftfeDevelopers/dftfe/blob/manual/manual-current-release.pdf)).

 Contributing to DFT-FE